giserh/PySlope/README.md

 ### How to use it ###

-The program works in two ways - configuring the config.txt (or similiar) and using the command line to execute the different commands.
+The program works in two ways - configuring the config.txt (or similiar) and/or using the command line to execute the different commands.
 Editing the config.txt file with the parameters you choose.
 For a step-by-step guide to what each config option does read on down below under the section 'Configuration File Explained' Once you have everything you need make sure your **datafile** and **config.txt** are in the same directory.

+A system has been developed where you can now use either the config.txt **AND/OR** command line.
+Upon successful installation of the program you can access a more detailed help section in the terminal by:

+    man fos

 There will be a file called **setup** once downloaded.
 It is a unix executable file that will install the program to /usr/local and create all relevant links to be able for use it immediately via commands described below.
 The setup file also includes other options including an uninstall feature.
 More info below.